cantorandball/participle-infrastructure/README.md

 To test infrastructure run:

+    $ vagrant up platform
-    $ vagrant up
+    $ vagrant up measures

-This should automatically download, run and bootstrap a virtual image of a deployment environment.
+This should automatically download, run and bootstrap virtual images of a deployment environments.

 ## Bootstrap

 First, run the following command to install Puppet and upload and deploy the manifest:

-    $ fab <name> bootstrap
+    $ fab <name> <application> bootstrap

-Where `<name>` is the platform key as defined in the platform table above.
+Where `<name>` is the platform key and `<application>` is the app name, as defined in the platform table above.

 ## Deploy